 Contact with people who have chickenpox, measles, the flu, or any contagious disease should be avoided.

-This is because the drug exposes the body and the patient can contract diseases more easily or increase the impact of viruses.
+This is because the drug exposes the body, and the patient can contract diseases more easily or increase the impact of viruses.

 You should especially avoid:

-- Cut, hurt or injure yourself.
+- Cut, hurt, or injure yourself.

-Caution is advised when using cyclophosphamide in children because they are more sensitive to its effects, especially they are at risk of possible infertility later in life.
+Caution is advised when using cyclophosphamide in children because they are more sensitive to its effects, especially if they are at risk of possible infertility later in life.

 This is because this medicine can be absorbed through the skin and lungs and cause harm to an unborn baby.

 In addition, this drug passes into breast milk and can harm the infant, so its consumption is not recommended when the patient is breastfeeding.

 It is recommended that women of childbearing potential use reliable contraception during treatment and up to 1 year after stopping treatment.

 Men should use reliable contraception during sexual activity with a female partner of childbearing age.